AshminJayson/FrendZy/README.md

 |Connected?|Unfriend User|

- - **Friends and Mutual Friends View** : Upon searching for a particular user, the current user could see the list of friends that the requested user has as well as their mutual friends.
+ - **Friends and Mutual Friends View** : Upon searching for a particular user, the current user can see the list of friends that the requested user has as well as their mutual friends.

 ## Running the application